Most people know about the many benefits and rewards of becoming a homeowner. What most don’t know is what it takes to qualify to buy a house.

 While mortgage underwriters look at a lot of different information to determine whether you’ll qualify for a mortgage, ultimately, it comes down to four things: credit, equity, income and assets.

 Your credit is one of the most important things that will be considered when determining if you qualify for a home loan.
 It’s also one of the things that most people don’t know a lot about.
 Your credit history is how a lender will judge the likelihood that you’ll pay them back the money they lend you.
-To do this, a lender will look at the length of your credit history, how reliably you’ve paid on your accounts and if you’re maxed out on credit cards or loans.
+To do this, a lender will look at the length of your credit history, how reliably you’ve paid on your loan accounts and if you’re maxed out on credit cards or loans.
 These are also the factors that determine your credit rating or credit score.
 Your credit score will be used to qualify you for a mortgage and will often determine the interest rate you will be offered.

 Credit scores used for a mortgage range between 350 (low) and 850 (high).
 A healthy credit score is generally considered to be above 740 and a poor credit score is anything below 600.
 The higher your credit score, the better the interest rate you’ll likely be offered.
 For most lenders, the minimum score to qualify for a home loan is 620.